 That the "supply teacher" lines in the Grants for Student Needs be adjusted to reflect a benchmark that includes salary and benefits for occasional teachers.

 That the Grants for Student Needs include funding for occasional teacher professional learning.

-That the Grants for Student Needs include funding for release time so teachers can undertake new Ministry of Education initiatives.
+That the Grants for Student Needs include funding for release time, to enable teachers to undertake new Ministry of Education initiatives.